Finite-volume scattering on the left-hand cut: Relating the K-matrix to the scattering amplitude

 \section{Relating \texorpdfstring{$\overline{\mathcal K}^{\sf os}$}{the K-matrix} to the scattering amplitude}

 In section~\ref{sec:result}, we presented a generalized quantization condition, eq.~\eqref{eq:qcnew}, which allows one to constrain the volume-independent object $\overline{\mathcal K}^{\sf os}(P)$ using the finite-volume spectrum.
 As emphasized in previous sections, this quantity differs from the standard K-matrix, for example due to its dependence on the cutoff function $H(\boldsymbol k^\star)$, appearing in the definition of $S(P,L)$.
-In this section, we show how the scheme-independent $\overline{\mathcal K}^{\sf os}(P)$ is related to the infinite-volume $NN \to NN$ scattering amplitude, denoted $\mathcal M (P, p, p')$ and thus also to more standard K-matrix definitions.
-This method has been used extensively, for example in refs.~\cite{Hansen:2015zga,Briceno:2017tce,Briceno:2018mlh,Briceno:2018aml}.
+In this section, we show how the scheme-dependent $\overline{\mathcal K}^{\sf os}(P)$ is related to the infinite-volume $NN \to NN$ scattering amplitude, denoted $\mathcal M (P, p, p')$ and thus also to more standard K-matrix definitions.
+The basic method given here has been used extensively, for example in refs.~\cite{Hansen:2015zga,Briceno:2017tce,Briceno:2018mlh,Briceno:2018aml}.